mikehuntemann/9x16/02-network-attached-media/05-tiktok-takeover.md

 After Musically solved the [initial problem](https://web.archive.org/web/20171107015536/https://www.businessinsider.com/what-is-musically-2016-5?international=true&r=US&IR=T) of cropped videos – they were 9x16 natively, but the shared platforms were back then still focusing on the 1:1, square format, they repositioned their branding to the center after each clip – which got them to the top of the app stores shortly after.

 A few years later, TikTok emerges in the western culture, giving the app a different spin.
 It included more advanced in-app editing capabilities, mostly a combination of video filters and augmented reality features.
 With that, the focus was not only the performance to music, but content that would "challenge" the user to (re-)produce a certain editing style and performance to a specific soundtrack.
-TikTok works as a Meme-Machine.
+TikTok works as a "Meme-Machine".
 And it works "better than language".

 > “All that is necessary is that the brain should be capable of imitation: memes will then evolve that exploit the capability to the full.” – Richard Dawkins, The Selfish Gene (1976), Memes: the new replicators, p.
 200